hannahv11/Student-Evaluator/Capstone_Student_Evaluator/README.txt

 	For example: to use the test_db_connection.php file you would type http://localhost/Capstone_Student_Evaluator/test_db_connection.php
 	in your web browser.
 All other files should work this way as well.

+***Edits to the DB to add in first_name and last_name for use on the signup page.

+1. Go to the localhost/phpMyAdmin page

+2. Go to the users DB and click on SQL tab at top of navigation bar

+3. Erase the lines it wants you to type and write this code to add these columns to the table.
+	ALTER TABLE users
+	ADD COLUMN first_name VARCHAR(50) NOT NULL,
+	ADD COLUMN last_name VARCHAR(50) NOT NULL;

+4. Press go

+5. That should add the new columns first_name and last_name to the DB to be able to identify users by their first and last name and not just by username/ID.
+You now should also be able to add entries using the signup.php page to start adding students and teachers to the database